-Improving the sustainabillty of our operations and leading the maritime industry to a more sustainable future
+Reducing GHG emissions across our fleet and leading the industry to a more sustainable future

-Given the size of our fleet (around 600 vessels chartered at any one time) and the scale of our operations, climate change and health are the areas of highest material relevance for our ocean transportation business.
-As a charterer and vessel operator, we have four ways to influence our environmental performance: the type of vessels we charter; how we operate the vessels; ensuring future ships are designed to be more energy efficient; and upscaling our parceling services.
+Climate change and health are the areas identified as highest material relevance to Cargill’s ocean transportation business.
+As a charterer and vessel operator of a fleet comprising around 600 vessels, we have four ways to influence our environmental performance: through the type of vessels we charter; the way we operate them; vessels; the energy efficiency optimization of ships we charter in the future; and through our parceling business.

 Cargill also has a commitment to reduce GHG across its supply chains, which includes our ocean transportation business.
 At a global level, the corporation has aligned with the Paris Agreement and set science based targets to guide our progress.

 We continue to reduce the carbon intensity across all vessel sizes and last year made notable CO2 reductions on the smaller sizes, handy vessels in particular.
 Despite increasing our total number of voyages by 4%, we increased our gross CO2 emissions and fuel consumption by just 0.8%.
 Over the last two years (2018-2019), we have saved around 800,000 metric tons of gross CO2 emissions.